allan-allan/A-few-computer-science-circles-solutions/README.md

 # cscircles-solutions
-Some solutions for cscircles exercises
+I have a few solutions for the cscircles exercises which are accessed here: https://cscircles.cemc.uwaterloo.ca/